• Skip to primary navigation

 • Melted butter- coconut oil will also work if you prefer.

-• Pure maple syrup- you can use other sweeteners for this if you want, but I love the mellow and healthy sweetness maple syrup gives.
+• Pure maple syrup- you can use other sweeteners for this if you want, but I love the mellow sweetness maple syrup gives.
 Other options would be honey, brown sugar, or even coconut sugar.

 • Eggs- I use these as a binder, but I also love the texture they add.
 I have heard you can also use flax eggs, but have not tested this personally.